andrewfishersb/Stockipy-Android-App/README.md

 * suggestion when start typing an ingredient (reach goal) - would be good with API integration
 * categorize recipe cuisine (reach goal)

+# Known Bugs or Improvements
+* When an item is liked then the user goes to another page and comes back to the same page the heart is empty again
+* Can like the same item again

 ## Technologies Used